St. Valentine’s “Five O’Clock Tea” (includes Best Scone recipe)

 “Five o’clock Christmas Tea” (1905)

 I viewed a 1905 menu titled “Five o’clock Christmas Tea” at Macy’s Department store in New York City, NY.
-It stated they would be serving Five O’clock tea : Oolong & English Breakfast Tea, Assorted Sandwiches, Marmalade, Macaroons, Lady Fingers, Uneeda Biscuits [for children -“finest crisp soda cracker ever baked”], Ice Cream for 24 cents.
-So it is interesting to me that in America they didn’t include a scone, the biscuit are a soda cracker.
+It stated they would be serving Five O’Clock Tea : Oolong & English Breakfast Tea, Assorted Sandwiches, Marmalade, Macaroons, Lady Fingers, Uneeda Biscuits [for children -“finest crisp soda cracker ever baked”], Ice Cream for 24 cents.
+So it is interesting to me that in America they didn’t include a scone, the biscuits are a soda cracker.
 Document: http://www.images.nypl.org

-Mrs. Arabella D. Huntington photographed at her husband Collis P. Huntington’s company: Newport New Shipbuilding & Drydock Co in Newport News VA about 1903-5.
-By this time, It was Arabella’s company because Collis had died in 1900.
+Mrs. Arabella D. Huntington photographed at her husband Collis P. Huntington’s company: Newport New Shipbuilding & Drydock Co in Newport News VA. about 1903-5.
+By this time, It was Arabella Huntington’s company because Collis had died in 1900.
+This original photograph of Mrs. Collis P. Huntington (Arabella) is at the Mariner’s Museum, Newport News, VA.
+It was Archer Huntington who funded this museum of all sorts of interesting nautical artifacts of the Huntington’s shipping companies.

 St. Valentine’s Heart-Shaped Cream Scones (The lightest scone ever)